pheature-flags/pheature-flags/docs/development/strategies.md

 The segment-based matching toggles will be enabled when given identity criteria matches with available segments criteria.
 For example, it can be useful to implement release toggles based on the application environment.

-* In Collection matching segment:
-The in-collection matching segment will be enabled when given identity criteria matches with some item inner segment criteria.
-This kind of strategy allows for creating less verbose segment-based strategies than using enable-by-matching criteria strategy types.

 > [Available examples](https://github.com/pheature-flags/pheature-flags/tree/1.0.x/examples)

-## Custom Strategies
+## Custom Strategy Types

-When the Built-in strategies don't fit our requirements we can extend the library functionality by adding custom strategies.
+When the Built-in Strategy Types don't fit our requirements we can extend the library functionality by adding custom Strategy Types.

-The only requirement is to implement the  [pheature/toggle-core](https://github.com/pheature-flags/toggle-core)'s `Pheature\Core\Toggle\Read\ToggleStrategy` interface.
+It requires to implement the  [pheature/toggle-core](https://github.com/pheature-flags/toggle-core)'s `Pheature\Core\Toggle\Read\ToggleStrategy` interface.

 ```php